VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Results and Discussion

-One of the key differences between the high-$z$ clumpy galaxies and local dwarf galaxies is SFR surface density.
-As shown in the right panel of Figure \ref{fig:clump_formation}, the high-$z$ clumpy galaxies exhibit $\sim10^2-10^4$ times higher SFR surface densities than those of the local dwarf galaxies.
-As described above, in the local Universe, positive correlations between cluster formation efficiency and SFR surface density has been reported both observationally (e.g., \citealt{Adamo2020}) and theoretically (e.g., \citealt{Kruijssen2012,Pfeffer2019}).
-High SFR density is associated to high gas density (e.g., \citealt{Kennicutt2012}), which is a major driver of the violent disk instability, one possible scenario for clump formation at high-$z$ (e.g., \citealt{Dekel2009,Dekel2013,Fujimoto2025}).
+High SFR surface density is associated with high gas density (e.g., \citealt{Kennicutt2012}), which is a major driver of the violent disk instability, one possible scenario for clump formation at high-$z$ (e.g., \citealt{Romeo2010,Dekel2009,Dekel2013,Romeo2014,Fujimoto2025}).
 Recent simulation results of \citet{Mayer2025} have shown that low-mass ($\sim10^8\ M_\odot$) galaxies form massive self-gravitating compact gas disks, which collapse into massive bound clumps by gravitational instability.
 We note that although it seems difficult to form stellar disks at this high redshift, some studies suggest possible rotating gas disk formation at $z>10$ \citep[e.g., ][]{Xu2024,Scholtz2025}.
-The disk instability scenario is aligned with the top-down clump formation suggested by high clustered mass fractions.
+The disk instability scenario is consistent with the top-down clump formation suggested by high clustered mass fractions.
 Regarding the in-situ clumps formation, filament fragmentation (e.g., \citealt{Garcia2025}) and turbulence-driven fragmentation (e.g., \citealt{Dessauges-Zavadsky2018}) are also suggested as possible scenarios.
 In recent studies using a cosmological radiation-hydrodynamic simulation \citep{Garcia2023,Garcia2025}, low mass dwarf galaxies at $z>8$ with no disk and bulge experience star cluster formation through the fragmentation of accreting dense filaments (i.e., cold inflow) before the gas reached the center.
-The suppression of cooling via the far-UV (FUV) radiation leads to bursty star formation and massive, compact star clusters \citep{Sugimura2024}, sharing the comparable properties with high-$z$ star clusters \citep{Mowla2024,Vanzella2025}.
+The suppression of cooling via the far-UV (FUV) radiation leads to bursty star formation and massive, compact star clusters \citep{Sugimura2024}, sharing the comparable properties with high-$z$ star clusters \citep{Mowla2024,Vanzella2026}.
 These star clusters orbit the center of the dark matter halo, where star formation happens later, resulting in the formation of a NSC \citep{Garcia2025}.
 Considering that our central clumps (A.1 and A.2) have comparable stellar masses and effective radii to those of NSCs (Figure \ref{fig:size_density}), the filament fragmentation is also a plausible scenario for the clump formation of the Misty Moons.